-1.1 This document sets out the policy for the awarding of Further Education fee waivers Shetland UHI, University of the Highlands and Islands.
+1.1 This document sets out the policy for the awarding of further education fee waivers in Shetland UHI.
 This policy refers to Scottish Funding Council policy and guidelines on fee waivers, which is reviewed annually.
-A position is also set out for the awarding of discretionary fee waivers from an Institute's individual budget.
+A position is also set out for the awarding of discretionary fee waivers from a college's individual budget.